 Looking to The Future CES 2020

 If you missed CES 2019, you might wonder if it’s worth trying to attend the event in 2020.
 The answer is absolutely yes.
 If you are interested in tech of any kind, this is a once in a lifetime event that you shouldn’t miss.
-Not only is it worth the price of admission to check out all of the cool new sleep gadgets, you’ll have a great time looking at all of the other stuff as well.
+Not only is it worth the price of admission to check out all of the cool new sleep gadgets such as best luxury mattress etc. You’ll have a great time looking at all of the other stuff as well.

 Plus, it’s in Vegas.
 You certainly won’t be bored, even when you’re finished checking out hot products and sitting in on interesting presentations.